Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/replacing-user-password/guide.en-gb.md

 Refer to the corresponding [rescue mode guide](#step1) if necessary.

-The modified user account has now access to the server via SSH with the new password.
+The modified user account has now access to the server with the new password.

 ## Go further